aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/customxmlpart/_index.md

 ```

-Gets or sets the XML content of this Custom XML Schema Data Storage Part.
+the XML content of this Custom XML Schema Data Storage Part.

 **Returns:**
 byte[]